 Camp Hahobas is a 120 acre Boy Scout Camp, located above Hood Canal, near Tahuya, WA.
 Camping will soon be available to registered Scout units of the Boy Scouts of America.

 On Thursday, April 18, 2019, the Council Executive Board voted unanimously to open the camp for 'Wilderness Camping'.
-Although camp is closed for now, plans are underway to develop primitave campsites for this purpose.
+Although camp is closed for now, work is underway to develop primitive campsites for this purpose, in the summer of 2021.

 The remaining camp property includes the rifle and archery ranges, the Bear Bowl, the Nature Lodge, Environmental Science Lodge, Fruitcake Lodge, Handicrafts Lodge, Twana Lodge, U Lake and the Robbins Lake waterfront.